aiven/aiven-docs/docs/products/opensearch/howto/migrate-ism-policies.md

 After restoring your snapshot, ISM policies that manage index rollover, retention, and deletion must be reapplied to your indices.
-These policies are stored in the `.opendistro-ism-config` index, but the assignments between indices and policies must be manually reapplied using a script.
+These policies are stored in the `.opendistro-ism-config` index, but the assignments between indices and policies must be reapplied using a script.

 ## What is restored

-The `.opendistro-ism-config` index stores ISM policy configurations and is restored with the snapshot, but policy assignments to specific indices are stored in the cluster metadata and must be manually reapplied..
+The `.opendistro-ism-config` index stores ISM policy configurations and is restored with the snapshot, but policy assignments to specific indices are stored in the cluster metadata and must be reapplied.

 ## Prerequisites